sampatil98/ctyshirt.com/README.md

 # ctyshirt.com
-clone of ctshirt.com

-ctshirt is an e-cometrs website for mens clothing and accessories
+ctshirt.com is a clone of charlestyrwhitt.com wich is an e-commers website for mens clothing and accessories user can buy products from our website

 deploy link: https://ctshirt.netlify.app